flare-foundation/docs/docs/infra/validation/deploying.md

 ### 1. Configure the Node

-A validator node is deployed like an observation node, but there are some things to consider first.
+A validator node is deployed like an observer node, but there are some things to consider first.

-Validators do more work than plain observation nodes so please consider the recommended **hardware specifications** above.
+Validators do more work than plain observer nodes so please consider the recommended **hardware specifications** above.

 Validator **security** impacts the whole network.
 Please consider the following items carefully: